pippijn/merr/README.md

 ```

 One or more `open` directives are always required, and the opened modules
-should provide the function ```ocaml val string_of_token : token -> string```
+should provide the function `val string_of_token : token -> string` and bring
-and bring the token type constructors into scope.
-Merr can generate a default
+the token type constructors into scope.
+Merr can generate a default function
-function that return the strings in the terminals file, but usually you will
+that return the strings in the terminals file, but usually you will want a
-want a better description, using the token data.
-There can be any number of
+better description, using the token data.
+There can be any number of `open`
-`open` and `module` directives
+and `module` directives

 In error messages, the `%s` part of the message is replaced by the application
 of `string_of_token` with the erroneous token.
 So, for instance if that